openshift/managed-cluster-config/deploy/sre-prometheus/README.md

 * How much budget can we burn worst case until we're alerted?
 * How fast do we want to recover?

-The combinaiton of the first and the last question hints that we always want to be implementing at least a short and a long window.
+The combination of the first and the last question hints that we always want to be implementing at least a short and a long window.

 We want to avoid flapping alerts therefore a good time period to chose for a condition to exist